Slave raiding: Vikings

 The Annals of Ulster record that in AD 821 Howth, Co.
 Dublin, was raided and 'a great booty of women was carried away'.

 The Vikings raided the coastlines of Ireland for people, cattle and goods.
 High status captives were taken back to their community or families to be ransomed—this included bishops and kings.
 In the Annals of Ulster it is recorded that in 821 AD Howth, was raided and "a great booty of women was carried away".
 By the tenth and eleventh centuries the Vikings had established slave markets in Ireland's major ports.
 However, following political allegiances with the Vikings, the Irish Kings also took local captives to profit from these slave markets.
 By the late tenth century, the Vikings began to suffer significant military defeats and the Irish Kings now seized captives from the defeated Viking armies and their captured towns, with the justification that the inhabitants were foreigners bearing the sins of their ancestors.

-People taken captive during the viking raids in Western Europe, such as Ireland, could be sold to Moorish Spain via the Dublin slave trade or transported to Hedeby or Brännö and from there via the Volga trade route to present day Russia, where slaves and furs were sold to Muslim merchants in exchange for Arab silver dirham and silk, which have been found in Birka, Wolin, and Dublin; this trade route supplied European slaves (saqaliba) for slavery in the Abbasid Caliphate, first via the Khazar slave trade and, from the 10th-century, via the Volga Bulgarian slave trade.
+The Norsemen were first recorded in Ireland in 795, when they plundered the island of Rathlin.
+This island, off the northeast coast of Ireland, is home to numerous burial sites with official evidence of their existence.
+According to the Annals of Ulster, the first raid on this island was known as "Loscad Rechrainne o geinntib," also known as "the burning of Rechru by heathens."
+Sporadic raids continued until 832, after which the Norsemen began to establish fortified settlements throughout the country.
+Norse raids continued throughout the 10th century, but resistance to them grew.
+The Norsemen established independent kingdoms in Dublin, Waterford, Wexford, Cork, and Limerick.
+These kingdoms did not survive subsequent Norman invasions, but the towns continued to grow and prosper.